HazelFlames/nameko-devex/SOLUTIONS.md

 - The `nameko-devex` can't be deployed as is in Epinio (or in any other Buildpack based solution whatsoever) because the builders can't handle different channels (like _conda-forge_ and _PyPI_)in the `conda` `environment.yml` file and the application is built upon this.
   - I've tried to convert it to a `pip` enviroment based application but it didn't work.
   - One solution to try solve this issue is to make a customized `builder` image for this purpose.
+  - I could use the ready-to-go application image built in the _Docker Compose_ exercise, but it kind of defeats the purpose of using a tool like Epinio, which can build the entire application from the source code directly.
 - I then went with a sample application that can be deployed in Epinio and connect to its available services while leveraging the same automated structure to install everything.